Abortion Screening Service

 Frequently Asked Questions About Abortion

-What is the abortion pill and how much does it cost?
+What is the abortion pill, and how much does it cost?

 The abortion pill, also called a medical abortion, uses a specialized medication to end a pregnancy.
 The abortion pill stops your body from producing a hormone needed for pregnancy called progesterone, then causes your uterus to empty.
 The abortion pill is often taken in two doses – one at a doctor’s office and the other at home.
-However, it’s important to know the abortion pill does come with potential side effects, so be sure to speak to our licensed medical professionals as you make your decision.
+However, it’s essential to know the abortion pill does come with potential side effects, so be sure to speak to our licensed medical professionals as you make your decision.

 The cost of the abortion pill varies depending on your health insurance and where you purchase it from.
 For some insurance plans, the abortion pill is offered at no cost to you.
 Speak directly to your insurance provider for more information on the cost of the abortion pill.

 When do I have to decide if I want an abortion in Georgia?

 It’s important to not rush into any decision about your unwanted pregnancy, and you shouldn’t feel pressured by anyone.
 You should decide when you are ready.
 In Georgia, you can have an abortion up to 20 weeks.